ahurt2000/astart/README.md

 EXT:    domain ej: local or loc
 SERVERIP: apache ip usually 127.0.0.1 for local
 SF2VERSION: Symfony version to install i.e: 2.0.4
+WITHACL: option for check or not ACL in ubuntu
 ```

 *You probably don't need to change the config*